HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 #### Additional Resources

 Servers MAY choose to include additional resources with notifications that may be of interest to clients.
-Servers SHALL conform to the paylod configuration of the subscription when adding additional resources (e.g., if the subscription is `id-only`, then only ids of additional resources may be provided; if the subscription is `full-resource`, then full resources should be provided).
+Servers SHALL conform to the payload configuration of the subscription when adding additional resources (e.g., if the subscription is `id-only`, then only ids of additional resources may be provided; if the subscription is `full-resource`, then full resources should be provided).

 In order to aid servers in determining which resources may be of interest to clients, subscription topics can define a list of included resources (see [SubscriptionTopic.notificationShape.include](http://hl7.org/fhir/subscriptiontopic-definitions.html#SubscriptionTopic.notificationShape.include)).
 Included resources are matches based on the type of focus resource specified.